 Buying From China Tips Vol.1

-Discount stores such as Poundland make a killing by buying items from China at rock-bottom prices and flogging them here.
-So why not cut out the middleman?
-Giant online marketplaces such as AliExpress* let individual traders from East Asia sell direct to UK buyers.Know what you’re doing and it’s possible to pick up huge bargains.The biggest categories include clothing, shoes, homeware, accessories, watches and stationery.
+Giant online marketplaces such as AliExpress let individual traders from East Asia sell direct the whole world buyers.Know what you’re doing and it’s possible to pick up huge bargains.The biggest categories include clothing, shoes, homeware, accessories, watches and stationery.

 When we checked, we found the following examples, all including postage.
 Bear in mind the price in pounds might rise or fall, depending on currency fluctuations.£1.73 striped T-shirts (we found similar for £5 at New Look).60p iPhone 6/6s cases (comparable basic cases are £3.82 on Amazon).22p women’s belts (similar cost £1.99 on Amazon).This isn’t a straightforward click-and-buy situation though.
 Just as with eBay, there are no guarantees – the deal’s only as good as the seller you buy from, so check feedback thoroughly.You have fewer rights than when buying from the UK and also need to factor in customs and delivery charges.
 Plus you need to beware of fakes and consider safety issues.For more shopping tactics and techniques, see our Cheap Online Shopping, Amazon Tricks, eBay Buying Tips and Shopping Secrets guides.